TACC/coe-332-sp24/docs/unit08/jobs_api.rst

 ~~~~~~~~~~

 Modify the definition of the ``rd``, ``q``, and ``jdb`` objects to not use a hard-coded IP address,
-but to instead read the IP address from an environment variable, ``REDIS_IP``.
+but instead read the IP address from an environment variable, ``REDIS_IP``.
 Determine how to set the value of
 ``REDIS_IP`` in the ``Dockerfile`` and / or ``docker-compose.yml`` file.